 Still, securitised assets of all kinds were marked down earlier this year as a result of forced liquidations of leveraged investors in the space, and thus did not provide the diversification we would have expected.
-The various liquidity support programmes put in place by the US Federal Reserve and other central banks have gradually calmed the markets, and securitised assets such as MBS have been delivering positive performance in recent months4,5.
+The various liquidity support programmes put in place by the US Federal Reserve (Fed) and other central banks have gradually calmed the market, and securitised assets such as MBS have been delivering positive performance in recent months3,4.

 Unlike equities and corporate bonds, which are more closely tied to corporate balance sheets, securitised debt’s underlying assets are mostly loans extended to individuals - this means tapping into the balance sheets of consumers.
 And they are largely supported by trends in US consumption strength and declining household debt5.
 Consumer demand remains relatively well-supported by fiscal stimulus.

 2. Resilience in market downturns

-Securitised debt also demonstrated resilience4 in market downturns.
-During periods when the S&P 500 Index delivered negative returns of more than 5%, ABS, non-agency commercial MBS and non-agency residential MBS have demonstrated more resilience compared to equities and high-yield (HY) corporate bonds7.
+Securitised debt also demonstrated resilience in market downturns3.
+During periods when the S&P 500 Index delivered negative returns of more than 5%, ABS, non-agency commercial MBS and non-agency residential MBS have demonstrated more resilience compared to equities and high-yield (HY) corporate bonds6.